kmclellan/mstc/CONTRIBUTING.md

 ### Code / Style Conventions
 We use [Rubocop](http://batsov.com/rubocop/) as the arbiter of style for the MSTC app.
 You should run `rubocop -D` to ensure that all of your changes match the project conventions.
-We occasionally allow exceptions from code complexity violations; you should make any such request in the GitHub pull request comments.
+We will occasionally allow exceptions from code complexity violations; you should make any such request in the GitHub pull request comments.

 ### Cleaning up your branch
-Before you submit your PR, you should clean up your commit history and resolve any merge conflicts with `master` (or your upstream branch).
+Before you submit your PR (Pull Request), you should clean up your commit history and resolve any merge conflicts with `master` (or your upstream branch).
 While we recommend making a bunch of small commits while you're working, it's important to maintain a readable and useful commit history in the main repository.